Feeding your baby

 Mixed feeding

-Mixed feeding is when your baby is fed formula and breastmilk.
-Learn why you might choose mixed feeding, how to manage it, and where to get help.
+Mixed feeding is when a baby is fed formula as well as breast milk.
+If you plan to mixed feed, learn how manage it, and when to get help.

 Babies can swallow air when they’re crying or feeding.
 They can get rid of wind by burping or passing wind.
-Find out how to burp your baby and how to ...
+Learn more about how to burp your baby.

 Introducing solid food